There are two things information security consultants are all-too familiar with seeing:

 Although data breaches from external attacks often get the biggest headlines, data loss is often a result of employee error.
 Define who needs to have access to specific client data, how to remove permissions should an employee leave the business, and the rights your staff should have to print, email, export or save documents outside of your designated cloud or on-premises software.

 If an attorney, account manager, finance administrator or other employee isn’t involved in the day-to-day interactions with a client, or doesn’t need oversight into the process of that business, they shouldn’t have rights to view, delete or even know that certain files exist.
-Keep a tight line of permissions around client files, and the likelihood of data leaking drops rapidly.
+Keep a tight line of permissions around those sorts of files, and the likelihood of data leaking drops rapidly.
+Also consider the use of Enterprise Digital Rights Management solution to help control assets that need to be sent outside of the security perimeter.

 3. Protect data across all applications and devices